mbonjour/SU19-WLANSec-Lab1-MAC/README.md

 __ATTENTION__: Tracking an iPhone is no longer possible in most conditions since version 8 of iOS.

 * Develop a script in Python/Scapy capable of sniffing the frames necessary for detecting 802.11 clients.
 The script runs in command line and takes a MAC address as argument.
 It will run and lets you know when the client (MAC address) has been detected.

-__Question__ : What type of frames are used to detect clients in a passive way ?

-__Question__ : why is it no longer possible to detect iPhones since version 8 of iOS ?

 ### 2. WiFi Clients Talk Too Much (optional... if you're fast enough!!!)